fabi-lindl/xr-multi-agent-communication/unity/README.md

 ## Demos and Tests
-The project includes 2 scenes:
+The project includes two Unity scenes that are available for running tests and demos.

 ### BasicTestScene
-Tests the 4 different communication strategies between a UnityAgent and a RosAgent.
-This scene also serves to get a better understanding of how UnityAgents and RosAgents communicate with each other.
-Credit for the idea of these 4 basic tests is given to Unity and their demo application for testing network communication between the "ROS TCP Connector" and "ROS TCP Endpoint" applications that can be downloaded from their GitHub repo (https://github.com/Unity-Technologies/Unity-Robotics-Hub/tree/main).
+Tests the 4 different communication variants between unity- and rosagents.
+This scene also serves to get a better understanding of how unityagents and rosagents communicate with each other.
+Credit for the idea of these 4 basic tests is given to Unity.
+Their demo for testing network communication between the "ROS TCP Connector" and "ROS TCP Endpoint" applications works similarly (https://github.com/Unity-Technologies/Unity-Robotics-Hub/tree/main).

 ### DemoScene
-This scene was specifically developed as a demo application to demonstrate the multi-agent capabilities of the application.
+This scene was specifically developed as a demo application to demonstrate the multi-agent functionality of the application.
 Moreover, it demonstrates how the multi-agent functionality of the MACS can be leveraged by applications that build on top of it.

 ### Running the BasicTestScene
 Before a test can be started in the Unity Editor, a rosagent and a rosrouter instance must be running.
 Follow the instructions in the README.md file in the *ros* directory of this repo on how to build and install the ROS2 workspace on your computer.
 Once the colcon workspace is built and the ROS2 packages are installed, three terminals must be opened.
-One terminal is used to run the rosrouter, another one is used to run the rosagent, and the last terminal allows for entering the test commands.
+One terminal is used to run the rosrouter, another one is used to run the rosagent, and the last terminal allows for entering test commands.
-- 1st terminal runs the rosrouter
+- 1<sup>st</sup> terminal runs the rosrouter
   ```
   ros2 run rosrouter rosrouter_node
   ```
-- 2nd terminal runs the rosagent
+- 2<sup>nd</sup> terminal runs the rosagent
   ```
   ros2 run rosgent rosagent_node
   ```
-- 3rd terminal runs commands for the respective test
+- 3<sup>rd</sup> terminal runs commands for the respective test

+#### The tests
 Five different tests can be run.
 Each of them must be run in isolation, i.e. no two or more tests can be executed simultaneously.
-To run a test, activate the concerend game object in the Unity BasicTestScene and hit the play button (as mentioned above, the rosrouter and rosagent instance must already be running).
+To run a test, activate the concerend game object in the Unity BasicTestScene and hit the play button (as mentioned above, the rosrouter and rosagent instances must already be running).
-- **TestRosPublisher**: The unityagent sends the pose data of the cube located in the scene on a continuous basis to the rosagent.
-To make the data visible on the rosagent, use the 3rd terminal you opened up and type in the following ROS2 command:
+- **TestRosPublisher**: The unityagent sends pose data of the game object cube in the Unity scene on a continuous basis to the rosagent.
+To make the data visible on the rosagent, use the 3<sup>rd</sup> terminal you opened up and type in the following ROS2 command.<br>
   ```
   ros2 topic echo pos_rot
   ```
-- **TestRosSubscriber**: Change the color of the cube located in the Unity scene by typing the following command into the 3rd terminal and hit enter.
+- **TestRosSubscriber**: Change the color of the cube located in the Unity scene by executing the following command from the 3<sup>rd</sup> terminal.
 This command sends a color message from the rosagent to the unityagent.
-On every run, a color is selected randomly.
+On every run, a new color is selected randomly.
   ```
   ros2 run unity_robotics_demo color_publisher
   ```
 - **TestRosService**: Throughout this test, the cube in the Unity scene is constantly being moved around until it reaches a randomly set target destination.
 Once the target destination is reached, a service call is sent to the rosagent, requesting a new destination position.
-Start the service running on the rosagent via the command below (Note: This service must be started before starting the game in Unity!).
+Start the service running on the rosagent via the command below (Note: This service must be started before starting the game in Unity).
   ```
   ros2 run unity_robotics_demo position_service
   ```
 - **TestUnityService**: This test allows the rosagent to make requests to the unityagent.
-The command below sends a request to the unityagent, which response with a pose message that is printed in the caller terminal.
+The command below sends a request to the unityagent, which responds with a pose message that is printed in the caller terminal.
   ```
   ros2 service call obj_pose_srv unity_robotics_demo_msgs/ObjectPoseService "{object_name: Cube}"
   ```